Tackang/RYULAB_TLS_ULS_dataManagementProtocol/README.md

 # [RyuLab]TLS_ULS_dataManagementProtocol

-This page explains how to manage Reigl TLS and ULS dataset
+This page explains how to manage Riegl TLS and ULS dataset

 ### 1. Upload field data to external HDD